'Bad day for democracy': Democrats in uproar after Wisconsin GOP rams through power grab

 Gov. Scott Walker of Wisconsin, a Republican who lost his re-election effort last month to Evers, was booed and heckled at a Christmas tree lighting ceremony on Tuesday for his support of the bills; the legislation will go into effect upon his signature.

-Democrats won every statewide election including governor and attorney general and 205,000 more votes according to Washington Post election data, but Republicans maintained a 27-seat majority in the legislature.
+Democrats won every statewide election including governor and attorney general and 205,000 more votes than Republicans according to Washington Post election data, but Republicans maintained a 27-seat majority in the legislature.

 Hintz said the legislation — and GOP control — is thanks to partisan redistricting done by Republicans, insulating them from facing blowback at the ballot box.